wasabipesto/valinor/README.md

 Note: The base prometheus image runs under a weird user and does not respect docker-compose.
 You have to set the data directory to be writable by user 65534 (or set chmod 777).

 ### Node-Exporter
+Note: If you have multiple instances of a service (like this one), make sure you add the hostname property to each one so prometheus can tell them apart.

 ### cAdvisor
 ### Grafana
 ### AlertManager